Duress code: Civilian usage

 For cases where verbal communication (e.g. via cell phone) is possible with family member or friend, a covert phrase can be used to signal duress.
 In the slim chance that a captor allows the person in duress to use their cell phone (e.g. to obtain a PIN), there is a limited opportunity to use a duress code.
 Because conversations are often being monitored by a captor, they must be subtle and short.
 Ideally, the use of a duress code has been confirmed before the current situation, so the family member or friend has verifiable evidence that something is wrong, and when the authorities are notified aren't just limited to speculation.
 Examples would include asking about someone (or something) who does not exist.
 For example, a person might use "What is Cindy barking at?" if she knows that either the dog has a different name or that there is no dog.
-Another example, which is also an widely shared urban legend, would be a person calling 911 for help and pretending to order pizza delivery.
+Another example, which is also a widely shared urban legend, would be a person calling 911 for help and pretending to order pizza delivery.
 While generally taken as an urban legend, this did happen in Brazil.

 In addition to a duress code, there is duress activity.
 This may include the duressed individual withdrawing cash from an ATM using a specific credit card, instead of using their debit card.
 Many credit card companies allow for email alerts to be set up when specific activity occurs.
 There are technical issues that could pose problems, such as a delay in notification, cellular network availability, and the fact that a location is not disclosed, only the activity.

 Civilian and commercial aircraft can use transponder code 7500 as a duress code to indicate hijacking.
 Airlines maintain a verbal hijack code, as well.

+Duress PINs have been implemented in mobile operating systems such as GrapheneOS, where entering the duress PIN causes the phone to perform a factory reset.